-Third Party Credit Risk Relating to Completion of the Conversion Transaction

-CESTC is or may be exposed to third party credit risk relating to any obligations of Nevaro that are not transferred, or if transferred, from which obligations CESTC has not been released.
-CESTC has, through the contractual provisions in the Arrangement Agreement and the indemnity agreement (the "Indemnity Agreement") and divestiture agreement ("Divestiture Agreement") contemplated thereby, attempted to ensure that the liabilities and obligations relating to the business of Nevaro are transferred to and assumed by Newco, that CESTC is released from any such obligations and, even where such transfer or release is not effective or is not obtained, CESTC is indemnified by Newco for all such obligations.
+Third-Party Credit Risk Relating to Completion of the Conversion Transaction divestiture agreement ("Divestiture Agreement") contemplated thereby, attempted to ensure that the liabilities and obligations relating to the business of Nevaro are transferred to and assumed by Newco, that CESTC is released from any such obligations, and even where such transfer or release is not effective or is not obtained, CESTC is indemnified by Newco for all such obligations.
 However, in the event Newco fails or is unable to meet such contractual obligations to CESTC, CESTC may be liable for such obligations which could have a material adverse effect on the business, financial condition and results of operations of CESTC.